 When you team up with a car accident lawyer, they can determine who can be sued in your car accident case.
 The defendant (or defendants) in your lawsuit will rest upon who caused or contributed to your accident.

-You may be able to pursue compensation from the following parties via a personal injury lawsuit:
+You may be able to pursue compensation from the following parties via a Long Island personal injury attorney lawsuit: